tsoglani/SpeechRaspberrySmartHouseBackup/Command_Line.md

-1)java --version // to see if java is installed, if not enter the follow commands sudo apt-get install python-software-properties</br>
+1)java --version // to see if java is installed, if not enter the follow commands<br>
+  sudo apt-get install python-software-properties</br>
   sudo apt-get install software-properties-common</br>
   sudo apt-get update <br>